dhis2/reference-org-unit-sync/README.md

 ### Consumer

 The consumer is a low-code, customisable, event-driven reference solution built in [Apache Camel](https://camel.apache.org/) that runs from [JBang](https://www.jbang.dev/).
 It creates a [durable subscriber](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DurableSubscription.html) for each configured target DHIS2 server to synchronise the metadata resources published from the org unit sync publisher app.
-When a subscriber consumes a metadata resource, in case of a row insert or update, it imports the resource into a target DHIS2 server.
+When a subscriber consumes a metadata resource, that is a row insert or an update, it imports the resource into a target DHIS2 server.
 Alternatively, the subscriber deletes the resource from the target DHIS2 server should the captured change be a row delete of an organisation unit.

 The consumer notifies the DHIS2 administrator of the target server when it synchronises a resource on the target.
 A message will appear in the administrator's inbox informing them the resource that was synchronised.
 The administrator will also be notified when a failure happens during synchronisation.